TartanLlama/tartanllama.github.io/_posts/2018-05-15-accumulate-vs-reduce.md

 x &lowast; y = y &lowast; x

+Associativity lets the algorithm compute reduction steps on arbitrary adjacent pairs of elements.
+Commutativity allows carrying out the operation on intermediate results in whatever order they are produced in, rather than having to preserve the original ordering.
+Some people (e.g. [here](https://twitter.com/BiCapitalize/status/996386539742679040) and [here](https://twitter.com/template_rex/status/996415576624025601) find that commutativity is too strong a requirement on `std::reduce`, because it denies use for common fold operations like string concatenation, which is associative but not commutative.
+I agree that it's a shame we don't have a step between `std::accumulate` and `std::reduce` which only requires associativity, but maybe in the future!

-Unfortunately there's no way for the compiler to reliably check that some operation is associative and commutative, so we're stuck with having `std::reduce` as a separate algorithm.
-In [concepts speak, this is called an axiom](http://stroustrup.com/sle2011-concepts.pdf)[^1]: a requirement imposed on semantics which cannot generally be statically verified.
+We can understand how associativity and commutativity affect our algorithm as much as we want, but there's no way for the compiler to reliably check this.
+As such, we're stuck with having `std::reduce` as a separate algorithm.
+In [concepts speak, these are called axioms](http://stroustrup.com/sle2011-concepts.pdf)[^1]: requirements imposed on semantics which cannot generally be statically verified.

 ### Input vs. Forward Iterators

-I couldn't find any reasoning in the original standards papers for the separate overloads for input and forward iterators.
-However, my educated guess is that this is to allow library implementors to chunk up the data in order to distribute it to a thread pool.
-Indeed, this appears to be what MSVC's implementation does.
+The forward iterator overloads allow the implementation to chunk up the data and dispatch these subranges to different threads.
 The idea is that input iterators are single-pass, whereas forward iterators can be iterated through multiple times.
-An algorithm couldn't chunk up data indexed by input iterators because by the time it had gone through the range to work out the sub-range boundaries, the data from the iterator could have already been consumed.
+An algorithm couldn't chunk up data indexed by input iterators because by the time it had gone through the range to work out the sub-range boundaries, the iterators will have been invalidated and can't be passed on.

+For more information on iterator types and parallel algorithms, see [p0467r2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0467r2.html#2.2).

 ### Optional Initial Element